 \section{Truncated count distributions}

-We first introduce the TDW distribution (\autoref{sec:TDW_dist}), describing its probability mass function (PMF) and cumulative distribution function (CDF) and examining its Pearson kurtosis.
+We first introduce the TDW distribution (\autoref{sec:TDW_dist}), describe its probability mass function (PMF) and cumulative distribution function (CDF), and examine its Pearson kurtosis.
 Analyzing the kurtosis shows that while the single-component TDW distribution is flexible, it may still exhibit limited tail behavior, thereby motivating the mixture approach (cTDW) in \autoref{sec:contam_TDW}.